andrewteall/BootSectorApps/README.md

 A simple text mode implementation of the classic game Checkers.
 Enter your move by by typing `Column-of-Piece-to-Move,Row-of-Piece-to-Move Column-of-Destination,Row-of-Destination` then pressing `Enter`.

 To Restart the game press `q`.

+## Bootiac
+A Bootsector implementation of the Cardiac Paper Computer.
+WIP